wickathou/diploi.com/src/content/blog/hosting_react_apps/hosting_react_apps.md

 ###### Getting started with React on Diploi

-React one of the most used and fastest way to build modern web frontends, and with Diploi you can host your new React apps faster than with any other hosting service.
+React is one of the most used and fastest ways to build modern web frontends, and with Diploi, you can host your new React apps faster than with any other hosting service.

 In this guide, you’ll learn how to launch a fresh React app, using Vite as the default bundler for your app.
-Using Diploi, your app will be live online in seconds, and best of  all, without creating yaml files or doing any server config work.
+Using Diploi, your app will be live online in seconds, and best of all, without creating YAML files or doing any server config work.

 ---